LuanderFarias/nikostack/README.md

 ## nikostack-web
 This is my stack for anything web related, from simple landing pages to microservices and saas.
-- HTML, Pure PHP or NextJS
+- HTML, PHP or NextJS
 - PicoCSS, Brush(invite-beta) or TailwindCSS
-- PureJS
+- JS or NodeJS
 - MySQL

 ## nikostack-desktop